Virtual Education Center

 Learning styles and organization

-Distance learning courses give students greater freedom of scheduling, but they can require more self-discipline than on-campus classes.
+Distance learning courses give students greater freedom of scheduling, although they can require more self-discipline than on-campus classes.
 In traditional courses, students meet face-to-face with the instructor and each other at least once a week.
 However, in online courses most activities and communication are asynchronous, meaning that students complete their assignments at different times throughout the day and week, depending on their schedule.
 Distance learning allows students flexibility and convenience, but requires responsibility.
 Without the structure of regular class meetings, it will be up to the students to pace themselves and keep up with assignments.

 Being part of a class